WE HAVE OUR 7TH GREEN FLAG!

 We’ve also chosen our three new topics.
 These are Litter, School Grounds and Biodiversity.
 For the next flag, we had to picked a Sustainable Development Goal, so we have picked Life on Land, as it seemed to fit well with our new topics.

 Carrick Knowe Primary Awarded Our Sixth Green Flag

-Carrick Knowe Primary School has been awarded its fifth green flag by Eco Schools Scotland.
+Carrick Knowe Primary School has been awarded its sixth green flag by Eco Schools Scotland.
 The flag hasn’t actually arrived yet, but we were phoned on the 19th February and told the good news.

 Each flag focuses on different topics within Eco Schools (listed above) and this flag was awarded for all our hard work connected to Litter, Transport and Health and Well-being.